maxkferg/python-pmml/docs/spec.md

 ### Activation Layer

 The `activation` layer applies an activation function to each element in the input tensor.
-An activation layer is represented using a *NetworkLayer* element with the *layerType* attribute set to Activation.
+An activation layer is represented using a *NetworkLayer* element with the *layerType* attribute set to "Activation".
 The activation function can be any one of linear, relu, sigmoid, tanh, elu, or softmax.
 The attribute *threshold* allows the activation function to be offset horizontally.
+An example of an activation layer is provided below:

 ```xml
 <NetworkLayer layerType="Activation" activation="relu" max_value="6.0" name="conv1_relu" negative_slope="0.0" threshold="0.0">